datarobot-community/terraform-provider-datarobot/docs/index.md

   # (Optional) The Endpoint of the DataRobot API can be configured using the environment variable
   # export DATAROBOT_ENDPOINT="the API endpoint value here"
   # If not specified the default endpoint is "https://app.datarobot.com/api/v2"
+  #
+  # (Optional) The DataRobot trace context can be configured using the environment variable
+  # export DATAROBOT_TRACE_CONTEXT="the trace context value here"
 }
 ```